 On May 25, 2018, a European privacy law is due to take effect that sets a new global bar for privacy rights, security, and compliance.
-If your organization is a Microsoft Dynamics 365 for Retail customer that finds itself considered a data controller (see Key General Data Protection Regulation (GDPR) Compliance Roles below), as defined by the GDPR, this white paper is addressed to you.
+If your organization is a Microsoft Dynamics 365 for Finance and Operations, Enterprise edition customer that finds itself considered a data controller (see Key GDPR Compliance Roles below) as defined by the General Data Protection Regulation, or GDPR, this white paper is addressed to you.